80TH-DRACO/80TH-DRACO/README.md

-  chester yumes,manchester roleplayers,mandy fictkins iwc i do NOT like you and dont rub it in my face otherwise dni / iwec ido i need to explain what ever is here represents
+  ,manchester roleplayers,mandy+ chester fictkins iwc when im in my mandy or chester skin i do NOT like you and dont rub it in my face otherwise dni / iwec ido i need to explain what ever is here represents
 IM NOT RUSSIAN,TURKISH,ARABIAN AND SPAIN